MoveRotateResize/Unity-DYNAMIC-Shader--Rain-Wetness--Book-of-the-Dead-Intergration/README.md

 # DYNAMIC-Shaders- Rain/Wetness (Book of the Dead Intergration Demo)
 # Before:
 ![The Island](https://user-images.githubusercontent.com/40639410/233672295-532696e5-a227-4aa4-aa76-1fd09793661e.jpg)
 # After:
 ![The Island](https://user-images.githubusercontent.com/40639410/233672295-532696e5-a227-4aa4-aa76-1fd09793661e.jpg)
-This scene use an infinite water surface to simulate the ocean.
-In addition, this scene uses water deformers and foam generators to improve the visual around the shoreline.
-There are also examples of how to use custom render textures to generate water deformers.

 # Features
 This Demo showcases my DYNAMIC: Rain/Wetness shaders
 - Covers gameobjects in Rain/Wetness